 Nuclear power supplies about one-quarter of our electricity.
 Yet, nuclear power facilities are being decommissioned at an alarming rate.
 In April 2021, the Indian Point nuclear power plant went offline, taking 40 percent of the state’s nuclear generation with it.

 Moreover, solar and wind cannot provide power 24 hours a day, unlike the generation sources they’re supposed to replace.
 Critical breakthroughs in battery storage technology essential to this plan have not been deployed on the scale that would be required in New York.

 [NOTE: Dual Fuel means Gas/Oil, as in systems that can switch from one fuel to the other, depending on which fuel is more readily available.]

 While advocates try to argue that the grid can be made renewable fairly quickly, and have various plans to make it so, they rely on many things going right, and a huge amount of new infrastructure investment that can’t come from Washington alone.
 And when in your lifetime has anything rushed so fast with so much money at stake ever gone right?Let Albany know we need a more diverse energy solution

-It’s not too late for a shift in the plan!
-Speak up NOW and let your legislators know this is not the only way.
+It’s not too late to avoid catastrophe!
+Speak up NOW and tell the governor and your legislators that you’re concerned they’re moving too far, too fast.
 All you have to do is click below to let your voice be heard.Take Action Today!

 Missing Out on Diversifying Our Energy Sources